2018 Major League Baseball season: Other uniforms

-As is the custom for the reigning World Series champions, the Astros wore gold-lettered uniforms at their home opener April 2 and April 3.
+As is the custom for the reigning World Series champions, the Astros wore gold-lettered uniforms at their home opener April 2 and 3.

 Players, managers and coaches wore No. 42 on April 15, the 71st anniversary of Jackie Robinson's debut in the majors.

 The Orioles wore special caps and green uniforms on April 22, Earth Day.

 The Reds and Diamondbacks wore Spanish language "Los Rojos" and "Los D-backs" uniforms May 5, Cinco de Mayo.
 The Diamondbacks wore them again September 8.
 The Reds wore them again September 28.

 The Royals wore an alternate uniform with a crown atop the R, and a cap with a crown instead of the "KC", on June 30 in Seattle.

 The Blue Jays wore red uniforms on July 1, Canada Day.
 They wore a cap with a gold maple leaf, as well.

 All US-based teams wore Stars and Stripes caps and uniforms from July 2–4, ending with Independence Day.
 Teams wore caps denoting what league they play for (there were nine interleague series during the time period).

 For the second straight year, MLB sponsored Players Weekend, an event for which all teams wore special uniforms with design cues reminiscent of typical Little League uniforms.
 The event was held August 24 to 26, again coinciding with the final weekend of the Little League World Series.

 The Royals wore Spanish-language "Los Reales" uniforms September 1.

 The Orioles wore Braille uniforms September 18 to mark the 40th anniversary of the National Federation of the Blind's headquarters moving to Baltimore.
 They became the first pro sports team ever to wear such uniforms.
 The uniforms had the name "Orioles" in Braille, and the players' last names were in Braille.